Article published on 12 October 2023

 Some of the ways to respond…

-Points for sustainability can be earned through various means, such as incorporating items made from recycled plastic, investing in carbon offsetting to ensure carbon-neutral project delivery, collaborating with local timber recycling initiatives, and showcasing the company’s efforts in reducing its carbon footprint.
+This can include incorporating items made from recycled plastic and investing in carbon offsetting to ensure carbon-neutral project delivery.
+This also involves collaboration with local timber recycling initiatives, and showcasing the company’s efforts in reducing its carbon footprint.
 Once a company has decided to submit, the weighting of marks will influence their design decisions.
 5% of marks allocated to inclusion and accessibility for example, will result in a very different submission to a tender specification that attributes 25% of the marks to design.

-Points for promoting gender inclusivity can be achieved through several means, such as engaging multi-gender focus groups during the design phase, choosing items that resonate with teenage girls, and establishing safe social spaces for girls to gather.
+Engaging multi-gender focus groups during the design phase, choosing items that resonate with teenage girls, and establishing safe social spaces for girls to gather.
 Additionally, funding social outings for local girls’ groups is another way to earn points in this category.
-Points in the Aesthetics/Creativity category can be earned by incorporating various elements, such as utilising our Kanopé range with green posts and timber-effect panels, collaborating with local mural artists to bring life to walls, and employing imaginative applications of wetpour and thermographics.

 In this instance, a higher percentage of marks sends a clear signal that submitters should devote more budget to inclusive and accessible features such as double-width slides, ramped units, DDA-compliant (Disability Discrimination Act) paths, sensory items and adaptive seating.

-So, the next time you are compiling a tender specification and reviewing your scoring matrix, here are a few questions you can ask yourself to ensure a range of strong submissions that reflect your values and objectives:
+Here are a few questions you can ask yourself to ensure a range of strong submissions that reflect your values and objectives:

 We trust that you found this to be an engaging read and that it has provided you with some valuable insights to ponder.